ninuxorg/nodeshot/docs/topics/install_production_automated.rst

     The most typical would be having the port 80 already in use by Apache.

-    In that case, you should consider using the :doc:`manual_install` procedure in order to install according to your needs.
+    In that case, you should consider using the :doc:`install_production_manual` procedure in order to install according to your needs.

 =============
 Prerequisites